-6. Kids need 10 hours of sleep each night.
+6. Your child needs 10 hours of sleep each night.
 If they fall asleep when reading, let them sleep.
 If that is not an option, use a brain break where their head is lower than their heart.

-Limit screen time.
+7. Limit screen time.